kharman82/seattle-201d61/reading-notes-02.md

 - `headings` there are different levels of heading tags you can use. i.e `h1` `h2` `h3` `h4` `h5` and so on so forth.
 - `p` these are for paragraphs.
 I think this speaks for itself.
 - `b` and `i` bold and italic.
 - `sup` and `sub`  is something new to me but seems to be pretty useful.
-<sup> is used for superscript which would be used for dates and math problems where as <sub> is for subscript which is commonly found in chemistry formulas.
+Sup is used for superscript which would be used for dates and math problems where as sub is for subscript which is commonly found in chemistry formulas.
   `br /` is for line breaks
   `hr /` is for horizontal rules like adding a horizontal line between a paragraph.
   `strong` and `em` would be used for getting the readers eyes to specific areas like that might need more attention than most.
 The <em> emphasis is used to maybe draw attention to a specific word but lightly drawn to the word in italics.